Trepan-Debuggers/python2-trepan/docs/entry-exit.rst

    	  $ python -i
 	  Python ...
-	  Type "help", "copyright", "credits" or "license" for more information. pythonrc loaded
+	  Type "help", "copyright", "credits" or "license" for more information.
+	  .pythonrc.py loaded
 	  >>>

-If you see the above "pythonrc" message, great!
+If you see the above ".pythonrc.py" message, great!
 If not, it might be that *PYTHONSTARTUP* is not defined.
 Here run:

 .. code:: ipython

-	  >>> path="pythonrc" # customize to location of file
+	  >>> path=".pythonrc.py" # customize to location of file
           >>> exec(open(path).read())
 	  pythonrc loaded
 	  >>>

-and you should see the "pythonrc" message as shown above.
+and you should see the ".pythonrc.py" message as shown above.

 Once that code is loaded, the *debug()* function is defined.
 To debug some python code, you can call that function.
 Here is an example: